THE INFORMATION IN THIS ARTICLE APPLIES TO:

 A Transactional Workspaces is a Workspace that results

-from sending a file for pick up from the EFT Outlook Add-In.
+from sending a file for pick up from the EFT Outlook Add-In or anyone sending files to internal users in the Drop-Off portal.

 - If you are using an EFT version prior to 7.4.7, you should disallow the creation of Workspaces on Guest accounts to ensure that Workspaces licenses are available for internal users.
 This applies all guest accounts, including those created when using the Drop-Off portal.